Paraboloid: Hyperbolic paraboloid

 Pringles fried snacks are in the shape of a hyperbolic paraboloid.

 The hyperbolic paraboloid is a doubly ruled surface: it contains two families of mutually skew lines.
 The lines in each family are parallel to a common plane, but not to each other.
 Hence the hyperbolic paraboloid is a conoid.

 These properties characterize hyperbolic paraboloids and are used in one of the oldest definitions of hyperbolic paraboloids: a hyperbolic paraboloid is a surface that may be generated by a moving line that is parallel to a fixed plane and crosses two fixed skew lines.

-This property makes it simple to manufacture a hyperbolic paraboloid from a variety of materials and for a variety of purposes, from concrete roofs to snack foods.
-In particular, Pringles fried snacks resemble a truncated hyperbolic paraboloid.
+This property makes it simple to manufacture a hyperbolic paraboloid structure from a variety of materials and for a variety of purposes, from saddle roofs to snack foods such as Pringles.

 A hyperbolic paraboloid is a saddle surface, as its Gauss curvature is negative at every point.
 Therefore, although it is a ruled surface, it is not developable.

 From the point of view of projective geometry, a hyperbolic paraboloid is one-sheet hyperboloid that is tangent to the plane at infinity.

 A hyperbolic paraboloid of equation $z=axy$ or $z=\tfrac a 2(x^2-y^2)$ (this is the same up to a rotation of axes) may be called a rectangular hyperbolic paraboloid, by analogy with rectangular hyperbolas.